glampert/debug-draw/samples/README.md

 Three sample programs showing basic usage of the Debug Draw library are currently provided:

 - `sample_null_renderer.cpp`: Just a tiny `main()` that calls a couple functions and exists.
-  This sample is meant to test if the library will compile without errors.
+  This sample is meant only to test if the library will compile without errors.

 - `sample_gl_core.cpp`: Sample using core (shader-based) OpenGL that draws a handful of debug shapes using the library.
 You can move around using `W,A,S,D` or the arrow keys.
 Click on the